Bouni/max-cube-protocol/S-Message.md

-The s command is to send settings to the connected devices The S Message contains the response
+The s command is to send settings to the connected devices.
+The S message contains the response.

-## The S Message Structure
+## The S Message

 The S message looks like this: